davekinna/akg/README.md

 Use this as follows:
 ```
-python processing.py -o <top_level_directory>
+python processing.py -o <top_level>
 ```

-The data files are output to directories under top_level_directory.
-These are organised by PMID - i.e., the next level of directories is named by the numeric pubmed ID value.
+The data files are output to directories under <top_level>.
+The data files are output to <top_level>/supp_data.
+The next level of directories under supp_data is named by the numeric pubmed ID value.
-Beneath each of those is a directory 'supp_data' holding the downloaded data files.
+So, the files are/should be downloaded to <top_level>/supp_data/<PMID>.

 Excluding downloaded data at this point based on PMID can be achieved by deleting it or moving it to a different location.
 The subsequent steps only work on files under the given top level directory.